 Dr. Bruner attended Leamington High School, prior to attending the University of Western Ontario Faculty of Medicine.
 He graduated M.D. in 1927.
 He interned at St Mary’s Hospital in Detroit and subsequently practiced medicine in Dearborn, Michigan.
 Dr. Bruner served on the staff of the Michigan State Hospital in Traverse City. .

 On the 28th of June 1928, Dr. Bruner swore an affidavit that his intentions were to become a citizen of the United States.
 On that document it revealed that he entered the United States on the 11th of September, 1927.

 In 1931, Dr. and Mrs. Bruner moved to Leamington.
 Dr. Bruner regularly saw patients in Wheatley and Romney Twp (Chatham-Kent) as evidenced by his signature on birth and death records.

 Dr. Bruner died at his residence in Leamington on the 5th of July, 1959.
-Dr. Bruner left behind his wife, his daughter and a son.
+At the time of his death, Dr. and Mrs. Bruner resided at 37 Askew Street.
+Dr. Bruner left behind his wife and daughter and son.
 Mrs. Bruner died in Leamington on the 10th of February 1989.
 Dr. and Mrs. Bruner are buried at the Lakeview Cemetery in Leamington.